dmschulman/dmschulman.github.io/projects/index.md

 description: ""
 ---

-<h1>{{ page.title }}</h1>
-<p>A repository for all of my various projects.
-Most of the items here will be related to DIY electronics, guitar pedals, and synthesizer projects but who knows, maybe some other interesting content will show up here?</p>
+A repository for all of my various projects.
+Most of the items here will be related to DIY electronics, guitar pedals, and synthesizer projects but who knows, maybe some other interesting content will show up here?

 <!-- <div class="post">
   <ul>